 Wingspan: 9.8-12.2 in

-Northern Cardinals are among the most recognizable and common backyard birds in North America.
+Without a doubt among the most recognizable and common backyard birds in North America are Northern Cardinals.
 Males have bright red feathers and a black mask, females have duller colors and are more pale brown with some reddish coloring.
 Both males and females are easily recognized by their “mohawks” and reddish orange beaks.

 Northern Cardinals are found throughout the entire state of Georgia all year long, since cardinals do not migrate.